 After all this time I don’t recognize myself.

 I must find the airline office.
-I’m going to Pagan and then of course Mandalay.
+First stop Mandalay.
 By air or bust, trip’s over before you know it.
 Train takes away the element of surprise.

 Maybe they’ll declare me non grata, spare me from any more victory tours.

 Old accounts, new reckoning.
 Remember the ruby.
 Here, touch it for luck.
 Mainly it’s a distraction.

 No chance we’ll run into each other.
 Not upcountry, no ma’am.
 And we shouldn’t.

 In town, what your shadow sees is what they get.
 Nothing to see, nothing to overhear, they’ll make something up.
 Or insist it never happened.

 You’ll spend more time in your carriage than at your destination.
 No worries.
 Your seatmates will look out for you.
 Do what you have to, catch the next train back.

 Mandalay – romantic how it rolls off the tongue!
 Kipling wrote, and Sinatra sang, about it, but neither actually went there.